sunpy/ndcube/joss_paper/paper.md

 combinations of dimensions, physical types, coordinate systems and WCS implementations.
 This limits their broader utility and makes the combined analysis of different types of data more difficult.
-It also inhibits collaboration by putting technical barriers between sub-fields of astronomy.
+It also inhibits collaboration by erecting technical barriers between sub-fields of astronomy.

 ndcube overcomes these challenges via its design policy that all functionalities and